apex/apex/docs/faq.md

 AWS IAM roles can be used to provide quick access to each environment using a drop-down in the AWS Console.

+## Can I test functions locally?

+Currently there is no way to run functions locally, it would be a very large task to emulate the AWS.
+We recommend writing the bulk of your logic as libraries or packages native to your chosen language, using only thing connective layers in the Lambda functions themselves.
+This makes it easy to unit-test your functions, and makes them more portable if you're worried about vendor lock-in.

 ## How is this different than Serverless?

 Serverless uses CloudFormation to bootstrap resources, which can be great for getting started, but is generally less robust than [Terraform](https://www.terraform.io/) for managing infrastructure throughout its lifetime.
 For this reason Apex does not currently provide resource management.
 This may change in the future for light bootstrapping, likely in an optional form.